MarkoBL/Rosi/README.md

 **// set, setlinux, setmacos, setwindows or debugset:**

-Sets internal or custom options. *setlinux*, *setmacos*, *setwindows* will set this option only on the matching os.
+Sets internal or custom options. *Setlinux*, *setmacos*, *setwindows* will set this option only on the matching os.
 It is also possible to specify options via arguments. *Debugset* works only while debugging a script, otherwise it is ignored.

 `A.cs`
 ```Csharp